betmma/my_balatro_mods/README.md

 - Piggy Bank: Put half of earned dollars into it and gain 1 Mult for each dollar.
 - Also adds a challenge beginning with these 5 jokers to test them.

-# Betmma Vouchers: Adds 32 vouchers.
+# Betmma Vouchers: Adds 32 Vouchers and 2 fusion Vouchers.
+## Normal Vouchers
 - Oversupply: Gain 1 Voucher Tag after beating boss blind.
 - Oversupply plus: Gain 1 Voucher Tag after beating every blind.
 - Gold Coin: Gain $25 immediately.
 Small Blind gives no reward money.
 (Yes it literally does nothing bad after white stake)